South West

 • Help to plan our online events and webinars.
 By joining the planning committee, you will have the opportunity to help create programme content, source speakers and support on the day.
 This will help to enable colleagues to improve the delivery of high-quality healthcare to older people.
 Please email your region Co-Chairs to express your interest.

-South West Region Update March 2026
+South West June 2026 region update

 Our Region Co-Chairs share an update every quarter, highlighting key developments, successes, and priorities from across their region.